As omicron’s BA.2 subvariant pushes up cases globally, here’s what it looks like in WA

-But some local researchers are questioning what its long-term impact could be in the United States and are predicting it could overtake the initial omicron strain in the coming months.
+But some local researchers are questioning what its long-term impact could be in the United States and are predicting it could overtake the initial omicron variant in the coming months.

 BA.2 first emerged in the U.K. last December and over the past few months has spread throughout Europe.
 The World Health Organization said at the end of February the subvariant accounted for more than a third of new omicron cases around the world.